FahadHosein/Gryffindor/README.md

 ### 10/11/2021(Sadie E.)
-* Text added to various pages for users to better understand each page -`Welcome message` added to `homesignup.html` -`covidadvisories.html` updated with information by WHO and Trinidad and Tobago's COVID-19 advisories
+* Text added to various pages for users to better understand each page
+    * -`Welcome message` added to `homesignup.html`
+    * -`covidadvisories.html` updated with information by WHO and Trinidad and Tobago's COVID-19 advisories
+    * -`viewresult.html` updated for easy viewing by users